in June I flew to Maine to teach kayak building

 headed to the water to launch kayaks

-Martin said to me, "the swan is very beautiful but I don't want
+Martin said to me, “the swan is very beautiful but I don’t want to share my pond with a large aggressive bird.”

 the swan did not attack and we played with Greenland kayaks in the pond